opensafely-core/ehrql/docs/wiki-docs/explanation/backend-tables.md

 where the `ehrql.tables.beta.core` specifies that we are using the core tables.

-:notepad_spiral: Read the page on the [ehrQL data schema](data-schema.md) to learn how to understand which core tables are available, and the data schema for those tables.

 ## Backend-specific tables

 Different OpenSAFELY backends may opt to provide additional data tables other than the core tables.